-At GDPR Advisors we respect the privacy of visitors to our website (www.gdpradvisorsuk.com).
-This policy is concerned with how we collect information, what we do with it and what controls you have over your personal information.
+This policy explains how we collect information, what we do with it and what controls you have over your personal information.

-We take our duty to process your personal information very seriously.
-This policy explains how we collect, manage, use and protect your personal information.
+We aim to comply with data protections legislation and this policy explains how we collect, manage, use and protect your personal information.

 We may change this document from time to time to reflect the latest view of what we do with your information.
-Please check back frequently; you will be able to see if changes have been made by the date it was last updated.
+Please check back occasionally; you will be able to see if changes have been made by the date it was last updated at the end of the document.

 Refer to the sections below for more details on how and why we use your personal information: